-We currently outsource a number of key services to third parties, both within and outside of the Allianz Group.
+We currently outsource several key services to third parties, both within and outside of the Allianz Group.
 All important and critical outsourcing relationships require approval by the Board prior to being implemented.

 Outsourcing of certain functions or services essential to the operation of the Company directly affects our Policyholder's interests.
-In order to appropriately safeguard these interests, we have certain policies and processes in place to adequately assess, mitigate and control the risks associated with outsourcing and to ensure business continuity in case of adverse events arising or the termination of a relationship with an outsource provider.
+To appropriately safeguard these interests, we have certain policies and processes in place to adequately assess, mitigate and control the risks associated with outsourcing and to ensure business continuity in case of adverse events arising or the termination of a relationship with an outsource provider.